gregm123456/notyou/guiding_documentation/project_build_plan.md

 - Clear visual indication of current selections

 ### User Flow
-1. User approaches kiosk displaying a placeholder image and form with default values
+1. User approaches kiosk displaying a placeholder image and form with all fields unselected (showing "?" values)
-2. User changes any demographic selection using touch interface
+2. As soon as the user selects ANY first form field value, image generation is triggered automatically
-3. System automatically generates a new image based on selections (3-4 second process)
+3. Any subsequent change to any field value will trigger a new image generation (3-4 second process)
+4. If user makes rapid form changes, each new change moves to the front of the queue; any previously-queued unfulfilled image generations are abandoned
-4. Updated image appears with the prompt text used to generate it
+5. Updated image appears with the prompt text used to generate it
-5. User can continue modifying selections to see different results
+6. User can continue modifying selections to see different results
+7. No field is required - images will generate based on any combination of selected values

 ### Form Elements
 - All interactions via touch selection (no keyboard input)